UniversalDependencies/docs/_lt/dep/obl.md

 ---

-The `obl` relation in Lithuanian is used for a nominal (noun, pronoun, noun phrase) functioning as an adjunct.
-Obl [kitas šriftas] is used to mark:
+The `obl` relation in Lithuanian is used for a nominal (noun, pronoun, noun phrase) functioning as an adjunct. `Obl` is used to mark:

 Temporal and location modifiers expressed by a noun phrase:
 ~~~ sdparse